-Rebound congestion is a constant nasal stuffiness (congestion) that develops from the overuse of decongestant medicine sprays.
+Rebound congestion is a constant nasal stuffiness (congestion) that develops from the overuse of nasal sprays (or drops or gels) that contain a decongestant medicine.
 This type of congestion occurs even when a person is not experiencing allergies or other coldlike symptoms.

-Rebound congestion can develop from using nasal decongestant sprays frequently for 3 or more days.
-As decongestant sprays wear off, sinus membranes swell, causing congestion, and a person may respond by using a higher dose of decongestant.
+Rebound congestion can develop from using a nasal decongestant more times in one day or more days than the label says.
+As the medicine wears off, sinus membranes swell, causing congestion, and a person may respond by using a higher dose of decongestant.
 If the cycle continues, a person builds up a tolerance by using larger and larger doses until congestion occurs whenever the person does not take the medication.

 Rebound congestion can lead to addiction to decongestant nasal sprays.